 Tobin: And I’m Tobin Brinker.

 Erin: We are on the Brink, the morning show on KCAA.
 I’m so excited to welcome back to the show Dr. JoAnn Yanez.
 She is the executive director for the Association of Accredited Naturopathic Medical Colleges, weaving a passion for illness prevention into her professional life.
 Dr. JoAnn Yanez’s career has spanned advocacy, academia, naturopathic patient care, and public health.
-Dr. Yanez serves as Vice President of the Academic Collaborative for Integrative Health, and is on the advisory board for National Association of Advisors for the Health Professions.
+Dr. Yanez is the past chair of the Academic Collaborative for Integrative Health, and is on the advisory board for National Association of Advisors for the Health Professions.
 Welcome back, Dr. JoAnn Yanez.